AyushLekhi123/AtliQ-Hospitality-Analysis--Python/README.md

 - Data formatting and preparation for analysis.

 ### 5. Data Visualization
-- Create visualizations using Matplotlib for data insights.
+- Create visualizations using Matplotlib and Seaborn for data insights.

 ### 6. Insights Generation
 - Extract actionable insights and recommendations.